 The east end of the church, known as the chancel, became a private burial space for local landowners in the 19th century.
 At that time, just as in the Norman period, the chancel was considered the elite burial spot.

 Unfortunately the church is currently unsafe to enter.
-As with many buildings of this period, time and the elements have gotten the better of this structure.
+As with many buildings of this period time and the elements have caused this structure to deteriorate and collapse.

 Other medieval churches along the Norman Way are perfectly safe to visit but please, for your own safety, view Killag Church from the outside only.